dezeee/andreahaas/about.md

 ## Mindfulness training

 Ongoing training and development in _Inner Space Techniques_ (IST), a set of therapeutic modalities developed by Dr. Samuel Sagan and refined by a group of medical health practitioners, psychologists and psychotherapists.
-I have been an active contributor of this group for over two decades.
+I have been an active contributor to this group for over two decades.